davidbolvansky/human_password_ml_detector/README.md

-# human_password_ml_detector
+# Human Password ML Detector
-Detect if a given text as a likely human-created password using LightGBM
+Decide if a given text as a likely human-created password.
+Powered by LightGBM gradient-boosting framework.